akeneo/transporteo/.github/CONTRIBUTING.md

 Source Pim designates the Pim we want to migrate from and Destination Pim designates the Pim we want to migrate to.

-For development purpose both Pim are installed locally with Mysql 5.7 but the goal is:
+For development purpose both Pim are installed locally with Mysql 5.7 but the goal is to have several possible locations.

 For the SourcePim:
 - Locally